Christmas in Europe is a wonderful blend of festive decorations, sumptuous sweets, holiday jingles, and a warm sense of nostalgia.

 The main Christmas market in Munich is Christkindlmarkt, located in the city’s main square.
 The Christmas spirit sparkles as the scent of fresh gingerbread and Christmas carols fill the air.

-The theme is very Bavarian, with a large number of stalls selling hand-crafted goods.
+Munich is very Bavarian, with a large number of stalls selling hand-crafted goods.
 From Christmas trinkets to practical winter accessories.
 Indulge in German baking, from fresh doughy pretzel to warm Nutella crepes to giant Christmas cookie.

 There are also traditional Christmas concerts held every evening from the balcony of Munich’s Town Hall.